paich64/C64MEGA65/README.md

 monitor plays along.
 For users of HDMI, we are offering two options to provide you with a similar 100% flicker-free, tearing-free, stuttering-free experience.
-Press the <kbd>Help</kbd> button on your MEGA65 while the Commodore 64 is running and choose:
+Press the <kbd>Help</kbd> button on your MEGA65 while the Commodore 64 is running to open the on-screen-menu and choose:

 * **Best: 50.125 Hz\n**: With this option, we are torturing your HDMI display with the odd frequency that the Commodore 64 actually creates.
 If this